 As scientific knowledge advanced, human perception of the planets changed, incorporating a number of disparate objects.
 In 2006, the International Astronomical Union (IAU) officially adopted a resolution defining planets within the Solar System.

 This definition is controversial because it excludes many objects of planetary mass based on where or what they orbit.
-Although eight of the planetary bodies discovered before 1950 remain "planets" under the modern definition, some celestial bodies, such as Ceres, Pallas, Juno, Vesta (each an object in the Solar asteroid belt), and Pluto (the first-discovered trans-Neptunian object), that were once considered planets by the scientific community are no longer viewed as such.
+Although eight of the planetary bodies discovered before 1950 remain "planets" under the current definition, some celestial bodies, such as Ceres, Pallas, Juno, Vesta (each an object in the Solar asteroid belt), and Pluto (the first-discovered trans-Neptunian object), that were once considered planets by the scientific community are no longer viewed as such.
 These smaller planet-like objects of which there may be hundreds are called dwarf planets.

 By Richard Conan-Davies

 The question of what a planet is, is something that astronomy has struggled with for quite some time.
 A planet is essentially any large naturally round object in orbit around a central star, that has cleared it's orbital path of other smaller sized objects called planetesimals.
 It also can't have a thermonuclear reaction that is self sustaining like a star has.

 A planet is round naturally due to it's large size.
 Gravity forces all the parts of the planet into a spherical shape (sometimes this is called hydrostatic equilibrium).

 But this is not quite enough.
 If there are still other small objects ( like the asteroid belt or Kuiper belt) that drift around it's orbit of a similar size or mass, it is referred to as dwarf planet.
 Pluto is a good example of a dwarf planet.